mathiasvkaiz/robond-search-and-sample-return-p1/writeup.md

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

+![alt text][image5]

+In this method all relevant functions are applied.

+First we use **perspect_transform** to switch the robot image to an above image.
+We threshold the returend warped array.
+After that we create the obtsalce map based on the thresholded navigatable values.
+In this step we also use the second return array of **perspect_transform** (mask) to be multiplied with the threshed navigatable values.
+So the 0 and 1 of the mask (defining the visible range) are regarded.
+As a result we get 1 everywhere we have obstacles.

+After that we convert to rover coordinates **rover_coords**.
+With that information and the given worldmap we build the world based on coords, position, yaw and map with **pix_to_world** function.
+This step is done for navigatable space and obstacle space
+![alt text][image6]

+After that we are able to update the worldmap.
+Based on world and obstacle world channels we update the blue channel wehre we can navigate to and the red channel where obstacles are placed.
+![alt text][image7]

+Here we could get some confilcts between navigatable cpace and obstacle space so that is why a "normalization" is used.
+Navigatable space beats obstacle space by setting the red channel to 0 if we have a value of blue channel (navigatable space) greater than 0.

+After that the area  "rock_map = find_rocks(warped, levels=(110, 110, 50))" defines where to map rocks on the worldmap in case we have found a rock.

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.